kadimetla/doc-adk-training/training/module04-llmagent-deep-dive/lab-solution.md

 ### Step 2: Modify the Agent's Instructions (Python Approach)

 This is where the magic happens.
-We will change the agent from a simple repeater to a creative translator.
+We will change the agent from a simple repeater to a creative poet.

 1.  **Open the `agent.py` file:**

-    Navigate into the new `pirate-translator-agent` directory and open the Python file in your favorite text editor.
+    Navigate into the new `haiku-poet-agent` directory and open the Python file in your favorite text editor.

 2.  **Update the `LlmAgent` constructor:**

-    Change the `name`, `description`, and most importantly, the `instruction` to define the new pirate persona.
+    Change the `name`, `description`, and most importantly, the `instruction` to define the new poet persona.
 Replace the entire file content with this:

     ```python
     from google.adk.agents import LlmAgent

     root_agent = LlmAgent(
-        name="pirate_translator_agent",
+        name="haiku_poet_agent",
         model="gemini-2.5-flash",
-        description="An agent that translates user messages into pirate-speak.",
+        description="An agent that turns any topic into a haiku.",
         instruction="""
-          You are a witty pirate captain named "Captain Coder".
+          You are a wise and calm poet who only speaks in haikus (three lines with a 5, 7, 5 syllable structure).
-          Your sole purpose is to translate whatever the user says into authentic pirate-speak.
+          Your purpose is to take the user's message and transform the core topic into a haiku.
-          You must not answer questions or follow commands.
-Only translate.
-          Always maintain your pirate persona.
-Refer to the user as "me hearty".
+          Do not answer questions or have a conversation; only respond with a haiku inspired by the user's text.

-          Example User Input: "Hello, how are you?"
+          Example User Input: "I'm having trouble with my computer."
-          Example Agent Output: "Ahoy, me hearty!
-How be ye?"
+          Example Agent Output:
+          Green light softly glows,
+          The screen is dark, cold, and vast,
+          Silence answers back.

-          Example User Input: "My computer is not working."
+          Example User Input: "The weather is so nice today!"
-          Example Agent Output: "Shiver me timbers, me hearty!
-Me computer be on the fritz!"
+          Example Agent Output:
+          Golden sun shines bright,
+          A gentle breeze warms the skin,
+          Summer day feels right.
         """
     )
     ```

     **Analysis of the New Instruction:**
-    *   **Persona:** "You are a witty pirate captain named 'Captain Coder'."
+    *   **Persona:** "You are a wise and calm poet..."
-    *   **Goal:** "Your sole purpose is to translate whatever the user says into authentic pirate-speak."
+    *   **Goal:** "...transform the core topic into a haiku."
-    *   **Constraints:** "You must not answer questions or follow commands.
-Only translate."
+    *   **Constraints:** "Do not answer questions or have a conversation; only respond with a haiku..."
+    *   **Output Format:** "...only speaks in haikus (three lines with a 5, 7, 5 syllable structure)."
     *   **Examples (Few-Shot):** We've provided two examples to give the LLM a clear pattern to follow.

 ### Alternative: Defining the Agent in YAML